hluu/intv-problems/README.md

 ### Tree Data Structures
 * Heap is a binary tree where every node holds a value that is at least as large as the values in all children.

+### Binary Tree Terminologies
+* Level - Defined as 1+ the number connections between a node and the root.
+Root starts at level 1, meaning the level starts at value of 1 and it goes down from top to bottom.
+Level = depth + 1
+* Height - number of edges from a node to the deepest leaf.
+Height of furthest eaf node is 0.
+Goes from bottom (0) to top (n).
+Height of a tree is the height of the root.
+* Depth - number of edges from root to node.
+Goes from top to bottom and starts at 0.
+* Height and depth should move inversely.

 ### Binary Tree Properties
 | Property        |  Value           |
 | :-----:         | :--------------: |